Skip to main content

 Decision rule: if you cannot explain your position in one paragraph tied to your residency route and treaty documents, pause and get professional review before submission.
 Want a quick next step for 'malta tax residency'?
 Try the tax residency day counter.

 Day count helps, but it does not carry the full argument on its own.
-In this evidence set, the 183-day point supports a specific programme condition, not a complete GRP eligibility conclusion.
+The 183-day point supports a specific programme condition, not a complete GRP eligibility conclusion.

 The concrete support here is narrow.
 Under Malta's Global Residence Programme (GRP), one listed condition is that you do not spend more than 183 days in any other single jurisdiction.
 The same GRP material says the programme was enacted in 2013.
 It also describes a 15% flat tax rate subject to conditions and includes eligibility rules such as nationality and property or rent thresholds.